chaozhanghnu/chaozhanghnu.github.io/_pages/home.md

 <p><font size=4> 👑 Prof. Shi on being named <a href="https://news.miami.edu/coe/stories/2024/08/construction-materials-expert-to-lead-civil-and-architectural-engineering-department.html"> Chair of Civil and Architectural Engineering </a> at the University of Miami! 🙌</p>

-<p><font size=4> 🥇 Prof. Xianming Shi for <a href="https://www.linkedin.com/posts/xianmingshi_i-am-humbled-by-the-honor-of-receiving-the-activity-7194155375028232192-64Yp/"> humbling by the honor of receiving the Anjan Bose Outstanding Researcher Award </a> by the Voiland College of Engineering and Architecture, Washington State University.</p>
+<p><font size=4> 🥇 Prof. Xianming Shi for <a href="https://www.linkedin.com/posts/xianmingshi_i-am-humbled-by-the-honor-of-receiving-the-activity-7194155375028232192-64Yp/"> receiving the Anjan Bose Outstanding Researcher Award </a> by the Voiland College of Engineering and Architecture, Washington State University.</p>

 <p><font size=4> 🎉 Zhigang Zhang, Zhipeng Li, Jialuo He, Shunzhi Qian and Prof. Xianming Shi for accepting a paper titled "<a href="https://doi.org/10.1016/j.jclepro.2024.142476">Recycled mask polypropylene microfibers benefit tensile properties and prevent thermally induced spalling of high-strength engineered cementitious composite (HS-ECC)</a>" by Journal of Cleaner Production. -06/2024</font></p>